 The Trading Standards service has previously developed a webpage together with a warning poster which has been distributed through public buildings in the city to advise and warn consumers of the dangers associated with copycat websites.

-j) Redress Schemes and Publication of Fees for Letting Agencies and Property Management
+j) Redress Schemes and Tenant Fees Act 2019

-The Trading Standards Service recognises that as a University City with a vibrant student population, the importance placed on letting agents to display fees which came into effect under the provisions of the Consumer Rights Act 2015 (4).
+The Trading Standards Service recognises that as a University City with a vibrant student population, the importance placed on letting agents to ensure compliance with the various legislative provisions.